On varying coefficients of spatial inhomogeneous nonlinear Schr\"odinger equation: On an evolution equation

 A nonlinear evolution for the packet of surface gravity waves propagating along uneven bottom is modeled by the spatial inhomogeneous nonlinear Schr\"{o}dinger (NLS) equation, also known as the NLS equation with varying, non-constant coefficients~\cite{djor78}.
 We notice that the NLS equations with non-constant coefficients adopted in~\cite{ben05} and~\cite{ben06} presented in different expressions even though both model equations refer to~\cite{djor78}.
 Equation~(2.2) in~\cite{ben05} is written with negative signs in front of the dispersive and nonlinear coefficients, $\alpha$ and $\beta$, respectively.
 It reads

 Meanwhile, equation~(6) in~\cite{ben06} is written with positive signs in front of the dispersive and nonlinear coefficients, $\alpha(x)$ and $\beta(x)$, respectively.
 It reads

 For both NLS equations, $A(x,t)$ refers to the complex-valued amplitude of the wave packet for surface gravity waves propagating along topography variation, $c_g$ is the group velocity and $\mu$ is called a dissipative coefficient; also known as an amplification/absorption coefficient in nonlinear optics; a chemical potential in Bose-Einstein condensates.
 It is obvious that both dispersive and nonlinear coefficients $\alpha(x)$ and $\beta(x)$ have the opposite sign from one paper to another.
 However, these coefficients are expressed identically in both papers, with the exception of writing $h$ and $H$ for the fluid depth and the term $k^2 c_g \sech^2 kH$ expressed in an equivalent form $-c_g(\omega^4 - k^2)$ using a hyperbolic functions relationship $\sech^2 kH = 1 - \tanh^2(kH)$.
 The dispersive and nonlinear coefficients are presented as follows, taken from~\cite{ben06}, where later in our notation we display them using the normalized quantities $\tilde{k}$ and $\tilde{\omega}$: The dispersive coefficient $\alpha(x)$ should be the negative of expression~\eqref{alphax}, hence, the expression in~\cite{ben05} is correct, up to a scaling factor of the constant gravitational acceleration $g$.
 The nonlinear coefficient $\beta(x)$~\eqref{betaben} is found to be inaccurate and the accurate one is given explicitly in Section~\ref{disnoncoeff} and shown the accuracy qualitatively.
+Applying a multiple scale method in a co-moving reference by replacing time $t$ with ${\displaystyle \tau = t - \int c_g(x)^{-1} dx}$ and writing the coefficient $\mu$ as ${\displaystyle c_g(x)^{-1} c_g'(x)}$, the NLS equation can be written as follows, where we adopt the positive sign of the coefficients in the notation There exists a relationship between the NLS equation in this form with the one expressed with negative signs in front of the dispersive and nonlinear coefficients.
+Employing the transformation $A = - \tilde{A}^\ast$, where the $\ast$ denotes the complex conjugate, we obtain a similar NLS equation for $\tilde{A}$, with negative signs in front of the dispersive and nonlinear coefficients, and yet these varying coefficients are identical with ones in~\eqref{iNLSpos}, given as follows: The difference in the solutions for the NLS equation~\eqref{iNLSpos} and~\eqref{iNLSneg} is only in the phase shift.
+Indeed, if ${\displaystyle A(x,\tau) = a(x,\tau) e^{i\phi(x,\tau)}}$ is a solution of the NLS equation~\eqref{iNLSpos} in its phase-amplitude form, then ${\displaystyle \tilde{A}(x,\tau) = a(x,\tau) e^{i\left[\pi - \phi(x,\tau) \right]}}$ is a solution for the NLS equation~\eqref{iNLSneg}.